ddevault/starbound-dev/networking/index.md

     </tbody>
 </table>

-{% include packet-header.html name="Swap in Container Result" id="20" %}
+{% include packet-header.html name="Swap in Container Result" id="20" direction="server-to-client" %}

 This packet is sent whenever two items are swapped in an open container.